CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-view-rules.md

-# REST API: adding a rule to a selection
+# REST API: POST view rules

 Method to add a rule to an existing selection.
 This is an HTTP POST call to the following URL: